 The straps are responsible for keeping the bra in place, or if they slip or dig in, the bra will not fit.

 A new bra should fit snugly at the loosest setting, allowing you to go up or down a notch.
-As the bra expands over time, it still has to maintain a correct fit.
+As the bra expands over time, it must maintain a correct fit.

 An extensive section of your breasts is in the middle of the bra, midway between your shoulders and elbows.
 Your breasts will lift without being smushed in a decent bra.
 Lifting the breasts with the help of a bra, you will make an illusion of a normal chest.